 Core Facility 1 and Acquisition Facility 1 have an interest rate equal to BBSY plus a margin, Core Facility 2 and Acquisition Facility 2 have an interest rate equal to SOFR plus a margin, Acquisition Facility 3 have an interest rate equal to SONIA plus a margin and Core Facility 3 is at a flat rate.
-Core Facilities 1 and 3 and Acquisition Facilities 1 and 2 have a term of three years.
-Core Facility 2 and Acquisition Facility 3 have a term of four years.
+Core Facilities 1 and 3 and Acquisition Facilities 1 and 2 have a term of 3 years.
+Core Facility 2 and Acquisition Facility 3 have a term of 4 years.

-The syndicated facility had a weighted average floating interest rate of 6.00% at 30 June 2023, exclusive of bank guarantees and the undrawn line fee (30 June 2022: 2.09%).
+The syndicated facility had a weighted average floating interest rate of 6.00% per cent at 30 June 2023, exclusive of bank guarantees and the undrawn line fee (30 June 2022: 2.09 per cent)1.